SMS marketing has emerged as a popular advertising technique due to the widespread adoption of smartphones and text messaging.

-You’ve started to write your own SMS messages and send them as part of a campaign, but you’re still not sure if you’re doing it right.
+You’ve started to write your SMS messages and send them as part of a campaign, but you’re still unsure if you’re doing it right.

-We mentioned before how it’s important that you gain a user’s permission to send SMS messages before you text them.
+We mentioned before how it’s vital that you gain a user’s permission to send SMS messages before you text them.

 In this example, to unsubscribe from Starbucks’ SMS, the user only has to type STOP.
 That’s easy enough.

 As we said before, giving your SMS audience something they can’t get through social media or email newsletters is the right way to build your SMS list.

 Here, Stubs members can check their balance and get exclusives and rewards through SMS messaging.

 This popsicle business proves as much in this example.
 It’s late May, so you know it’s pretty toasty out.
 The text message says as much.

 The company then lets the customer get a free popsicle if they stop into the store that same day.
-Sounds awfully refreshing, right?

 Creating an SMS Campaign with EngageBay

 Want to see some of the above numbers for your own small or medium-sized business?
 EngageBay is a great place to start.

-- Create marketing workflows: EngageBay’s drag and drop designer is super easy to use when making your own workflows.
+- Create marketing workflows: EngageBay’s drag and drop designer is super easy to use when making your workflows.
 These visual marketing workflows make it simpler to streamline your processes and stay on-task.

 - Automate SMS: You can’t always be on your phone sending SMS messages, and that’s okay.
 Here at EngageBay, we’re especially known for our automation, and it’s no different with our SMS services.
 We will automate your text messages according to a customer’s behavior, good or bad.

 - Segment your audience: As we’ve touched on, audience segmentation matters.
 You don’t want your whole audience to receive an offer on men’s shoes, right?
 Of course not.
-EngageBay’s wealth of filters let you target the users you want to text and no one else.
+EngageBay’s wealth of filters lets you target the users you want to text and no one else.